kapok-lang/kapok/doc/guide/take-the-red-pill.md

 * Other distributions

-    Check and install erlang(with yecc), and rebar 2 via package manager of this distribution or source code.
+    Check and install erlang(with yecc), rebar 2 via package manager of your distribution or via source code.

 ### Compiling from source